 Dorian Van Raalte

 Dorian has recently completed his Honours degree in Accounting at the University of Cape Town in South Africa, finishing on the Dean’s List and in the top 5% of his class.
 He has completed CFA level 1 and intends to finish the qualification over the coming years.
-Dorian will be involved in the research and analysis of potential projects.
+Dorian will be involved in the research and analysis of potential investments.

 Sanjiv brings a wealth of Structured Credit, Capital Markets and M&A experience from a career in investment banking with UBS and Credit Suisse in Asia.
 He has spent over 17 years advising public and private sector companies in SE Asia on corporate finance matters, including some of the largest IPOs, Placements and Bond issues for the Government of Indonesia.